I wanted to draw your attention to a couple of log entries from Halley that have left people mystified.

 2. a second bird he also takes to be a penguin, larger than the first, the colour and size of a “young Cygnett”, it has a bill that hooks downwards, cries like a bittern, and also swims deep, dives on the ship’s approach, doesn’t seem to fly, and has a neck like a swan

-3. an animal thought by the crew to be a seal but which Halley asserts is not.
+3. an animal thought by some of the crew to be a seal but which Halley asserts is not.
 It bends its tail into a bow, has large fins like a shark and a head like a turtle

 What on earth are they?